matthewscharles/instrument-maker/README.md

 Distributed under the terms of the GNU Public license version 3.

-The current version is not ready for public consumption (see the technical notes below); please feel free to explore the code, and download and try out the abstractions if you are familiar with Pure Data.
+The current version is not ready for public consumption (see the technical notes below); please feel free to explore the code, and download and try out the abstractions if you are familiar with Pure Data..but I recommend waiting a little while until everything's more coherent.

 ## How does it work?